 I’m Maria (and Ria too!), a curious human and recovering people-pleaser.

+My story of connection with the people in my life includes a lot of imbalance.
 The core belief behind it?
 “I do not belong”.
-I have always felt out of place: too quiet, to deep, to sensitive… Many difficult and traumatic experiences reaffirmed these beliefs, and for years I struggled finding my worth.
+I have often felt out of place: too quiet, to deep, to sensitive… Many difficult and traumatic experiences reaffirmed these beliefs, and for years I struggled finding my worth.
 I stayed small and invisible because it felt safer.

 I know this is a lifelong learning process, and I’m so here for it!